cmpt376W/tiflash/README.md

   There is another option to append extra paths for CMake to find system libraries:

-  - `PREBUILT_LIBS_ROOT`: Default as empty, can be specified with multiple values, seperated by `;`
+  - `PREBUILT_LIBS_ROOT`: Default as empty, can be specified with multiple values, separated by `;`

   Specifically, for [TiFlash proxy](https://github.com/pingcap/tidb-engine-ext):

   - `USE_INTERNAL_TIFLASH_PROXY=TRUE` (default) / `FALSE`

-    One may want to use external TiFlash proxy, e.g., if he is developing TiFlash proxy together with TiFlash, assume `$TIFLASH_PROXY_REPO` to be the path to the external TiFlash proxy repo
+    One may want to use an external TiFlash proxy, e.g., if he is developing TiFlash proxy together with TiFlash, assume `$TIFLASH_PROXY_REPO` to be the path to the external TiFlash proxy repo

     Usually need to be combined with `PREBUILT_LIBS_ROOT=$TIFLASH_PROXY_REPO`, and `$TIFLASH_PROXY_REPO` should have the following directory structure: